 - Written by Cynthia Presser

-Orzo, cuscus and red quinoa add an unexpected texture to this creamy soup.
+Orzo, couscous and red quinoa add an unexpected texture to this creamy soup.
 The Portabella mushroom is so meaty and delicious and it goes very well with the sage and fresh scallions.
 Finish with Parmigiano-Reggiano for a nutty bite.
-Enjoy during a cold evening with a glass of wine.
+This a great "Meatless Monday" dinner!

 Serves 4 to 6